Birds7-7birds/wttr_service/README.md

 # wttr_service
 weather service that auto updates

-after downloading the repo, do the following
+after downloading the repo, and making note of your directory, do the following
 1. `sudo vim wttr.service`
 this will open vim editor.
 2. hit 'i' key on keyboard. this put you into insert mode